Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Introduction and main results

 We investigate the continuous time case and allow both asymmetry and random number of offspring.
-Let us give two simple examples of this model for parasite infection.
-In the first case, the cell divides in two daughter cells after an exponential time and a random fraction of parasites goes in one of the daughter cell, whereas the rest goes in the second one.
-In the second case, the cell divides in $k$ daughter cells and the process $X$ is equally shared between each of the $k$ daughters: $\forall j\in \{ 1,\ldots, k\},\, F_j^{(k)}(x,\Theta)=x/k.$ Notice that another similar model has been investigated in Evans and Steinsaltz \cite{evanssteinsaltz} where the evolution of damages in a population of dividing cells is studied, but with a superprocess point of view.
-The authors assume that the cell's death rate depends on the damage of the cell, which evolves as a diffusion between two fissions.
+To illustrate this model, let us give two simple examples related to parasite infection problems.
+In the first case, the cell divides in two daughter cells after an exponential time and a random fraction of parasites goes in one of the daughter cells, whereas the rest go in the second one.
+In the second case, the cell divides in $k$ daughter cells and the process $X$ is equally shared between each of the $k$ daughters: $\forall j\in\{ 1,\ldots, k\}, F_j^{(k)}(x,\Theta)=x/k$.
+Notice that another similar model has been investigated\vadjust{\goodbreak} in Evans and Steinsaltz \cite{evanssteinsaltz} where the evolution of damages in a population of dividing cells is studied, but with a superprocess point of view.
+The authors assume that the cell's death rate depends on the damage of the cell, which evolves as a~diffusion between two fissions.
 When a division occurs, there is an unbalanced transmission of damaged material that leads to the consideration of nonlocal births.
 Further examples are developed in Section \ref{sectionexamples}.

 Our main purpose is to characterize the empirical distribution of this process.
-More precisely, if we denote by $N_t$ the size of the living population $V_t$ at time $t$, and if $(X^u_t)_{u\in V_t}$ denotes the values of the Markov process for the different individuals of $V_t$, we will focus on the following probability measure which describes the state of the population
+More precisely, if we denote by $N_t$ the size of the living population~$V_t$ at time $t$, and if $(X_t^u, u\in V_t)$ denotes the values of the Markov process for the different individuals of $V_t$, we will focus on the following probability measure which describes the state of the population: